PolarGoose/DOpus-Scripting-Extensions/README.md

 * The encoding doesn't show if a file has BOM or not.

 ## ExifTool
-This class uses [ExifTool](https://exiftool.org/) to read meta information from files.
+This class uses [ExifTool](https://exiftool.org/) to read metadata from files.
 The ExifTool executable is included in the installation package, so you don't need to install it separately.<br>

+### How it works
+This class starts the ExifTool process only once in the background using `-stay_open true -@ -` command line arguments and communicates with it using stdOut and stdIn.<br>
+It is much faster than running ExifTool for each file separately.<br>

 ### Examples
+#### Getting all tags
 ```javascript
 // Create the COM object.
 The first time the object is created, it starts the ExifTool process in the background.
 var exifTool = new ActiveXObject("DOpusScriptingExtensions.ExifTool")